cjumel/dotfiles/README.md

 To modify the keys I use on my keyboards, I use [Karabiner-Elements](https://karabiner-elements.pqrs.org/).
 This enables me to fix some keys in my non-Apple keyboard for instance, as well as modify keys for all keyboards (such as using the caps lock key as escape, and the escape key as caps lock).
-Karabiner's configuration files are located in `./.config/karabiner`.

 **Install:**